Todd & Jana Patterson

 Life and Ministry in Slovakia

 We live in Banská Bystrica (see map below) where Todd teaches at the Department of Evangelical Theology and Mission (DETM).
 Todd loves preaching and teaching in local churches or at conferences for pastors and lay people.
 He completed his PhD in Old Testament at Trinity Evangelical Divinity School where he did research on the plot of Genesis.
 Recently, Todd was Research Fellow on The Creation Project with the Henry Center for Theological Understanding.
-Just this year, Todd published his first book on the plot of Genesis.
+In 2018 Todd published his first book on the plot of Genesis.